spruceUI/sprigUI/README.md

 - Apps borrowed from our friends on the Onion and MinUI teams, including a file manager, ebook reader, bootlogo flasher, and more.

+- Custom power button behavior:
+    - Quick tap to sleep/wake.
+    - Hold 1-2 seconds for quick save and shutdown; game will autoresume on boot.
+    - Hold 3 seconds to force close a frozen app or emulator.
+    - Hold 10 seconds to hard shutdown a device as a last resort.

 - sprigUI automatically enables wireless ADB and SSH access on boot.
 You can connect to your device using these services by running the following commands from your computer.
     - ADB: `adb connect 192.168.x.x:5555`
     - SSH: `ssh root@192.168.x.x`

 ## Special Thanks

-- Miyoo for providing us with development units
+- Miyoo for providing us with development units.
-- OnionOS team for sharing their wealth of knowledge and a couple of apps
+- OnionOS team for sharing their wealth of knowledge and a couple of apps.
-- Shaun Inman of MinUI for the same
+- Shaun Inman of MinUI for the same.
+- XanXic for a lot of the helperFunction code from spruce that we implemented in sprig.
 - The thememaking community, including tenlevels, 369px, Kyle Bing, HeyDW, and fagnerpc.